Man who allegedly punched Andy Dick outside New Orleans club arrested

 NEW ORLEANS — A man accused of punching comedian Andy Dick outside a New Orleans nightclub early Saturday morning is now in custody.

-Jail records show that 40-year-old David Hale was booked into the Orleans Parish Prison Wednesday on second-degree battery and simple battery charges.
+Jail records show that 46-year-old David Hale was booked into the Orleans Parish Prison Wednesday on second-degree battery and simple battery charges.

 Security video shows a figure moving outside of the ‘One-Eyed Jacks’ nightclub around 2 a.m.
 Saturday when another figure throws a wild punch that lands, sending the man to the ground.